boatmeme/grails-random/README.md

 3. **Convenience** - the Random Grails plugin provides a taglib and a service, making it dead simple to add industrial-strength randomization wherever your application should need it.
 If you've identified a need for shuffling lists, drawing random objects from a collection, or generating a random number from a specified range, you might as well do it the right way.

 I found myself using Uncommons Maths for reasons 1 and 2 when it became clear that the core Java randoms would not suffice for my [Random Bands](http://randombands.com) experiment.
 I decided to package this as a plugin for reason #3 so that others might benefit.
-I sure could've used this a few months ago.
+I sure could've used this a few months back.

 ## Algorithms

+First, you may want to choose an algorithm.
+The Mersenne Twister is the default used by this plugin.

 * **MersenneTwisterRNG** - *default*